schwindelig/schwindelig.github.io/_posts/2019-08-24-remove-db-operations-from-scwp.markdown

 </sitemanifest>
 ```

 I assume that those invocations are somehow derived from the `MsDeployXmls`.
-I didn't really like the idea of manipulating those parameter files, as I'm sure that this will only cause problems down the road when a Sitecore upgraded is needed, so I searched for alternative solution.
+I didn't really like the idea of manipulating those parameter files, as I'm sure that this will only cause problems down the road when a Sitecore upgraded is needed, so I searched for an alternative solution.

 Back in `Sitecore.Cloud.Cmdlets.dll`, I found another interesting `Cmdlet`, called `RemoveSCDatabaseOperations` invoking `Sitecore.Cloud.Packaging.WebDeployPackages.WebDeployPackageBuilder.RemoveDBOperations( WebDeployPackageTree, FilePath)`.
 Taking a closer look at the method, it seems to be doing exactly what I was looking for: